Kamran Shahid: Academia

 For 10 years, he taught at Punjab University, Lahore and Quaid-i-Azam University, Islamabad.

 Television journalism

-He started his career in television journalism from PTV.
-As a current affairs television anchor, Kamran has not confined himself to any one format.
-He has done a variety of programs from hard hitting socio-political and current affairs talk shows to documentaries and docu-dramas.
-He has to his credit many investigative programs as well.
-He has also conducted very informative and hard-hitting one-on-one interviews with many leading personalities including international dignitaries.
+Kamran Shahid began his career in television journalism from PTV.
+As a current affairs television anchor, Shahid has produced a variety of programs, including socio-political and current affairs talk shows, documentaries, docu-dramas, and investigative reports.
+Shahid has also conducted one-on-one interviews with many leading personalities including international dignitaries.

-Kamran Shahid now leads the flagship show at Pakistani TV channel Dunya News —On the Front which is tri-weekly news program based on current-affairs and issues related to politics and socio-economic demographics.
+Kamran Shahid now leads the flagship show at Pakistani TV channel Dunya News —On the Front which is a tri-weekly news program based on current-affairs and issues related to politics and socio-economic demographics.
 Before this TV show, he used to be an anchor person on Pakistani TV channel Express News TV show Frontline with Kamran Shahid.
 He was a guest speaker for the Oxford University - (Pakistan Society) at Oxfordshire County Hall during Pakistan Young Leaders Conference in February 2011.